 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

-Navigate to the 'Form' tab.
-Once you have created your phases and steps, you can start adding fields to your steps.
-When you are in the 'Form' tab, you can choose the Phase and Step for which you would like to edit the form by selecting them from the dropdown menus, as shown below.
+Navigate to the 'Study forms' tab.
+Once you have created your visits and forms, you can start adding fields to your forms.
+When you are in the 'Study forms' tab, you can choose the Visit and Form for which you would like to edit the Study form by selecting them from the dropdown menus, as shown below.

 Create a new field

 Once you have selected a form to add a field to, you can choose a field type in the field panel, shown on the right side of the form builder.
 The full list of field types is provided below:

 Radio buttons: displays an option list from which the user can choose only one option.
 The buttons can be placed vertically or horizontally.

 Dropdown: displays an option list from which the user can choose only one option.
 If you have a large number of options, this is more convenient than a radio button field.
 Dropdown fields with a large number of options (>250) turn into a search box which improves data entry performance for studies with large option groups.

 Checkboxes: displays an option list from which the user can choose multiple options.

 Date: field in which the user can select a a full or partial date, displayed in the format DD-MM-YYYY, NK-MM-YYYY or NK-NK-YYYY.